AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk/purchase-connector-ios.md

 ### Start observing transactions

-To observe transcations, you need to call `startObservingTransactions`.
+To observe transactions, you need to call `startObservingTransactions`.
  > **Note**: Call this right after the AppsFlyer iOS SDK start method.

 ```swift